jfeldman396/EHQL-Impute/README.md

 <!-- badges: end -->

 The EHQL Gaussian copula is a powerful tool for imputing nonignorable missing data with arbitrary marginal distributions.
-In what follows we will walk you through a toy example
+The model provides the ability to incorporate **auxiliary quantiles** for each study variable based on subject matter expertise, published statistics, or a sensitivity analysis.
+The model leverages this information in model fitting, and imputes missing data using an estimator of each marginal based, in part, by these auxiliary quantiles.
+In what follows we will walk you through a toy example where we simulate data, fit the EHQL copula model and impute missing data.
+The function $\verb|EHQLImpute|$ accomplishes these tasks.

 ## Installation